Make It. Bake It. Sew It. Grow It.

 When to Go

-Saturday is the biggest day (7amβ2pm) β arrive by 7:30am for parking and fresh produce.
-Wednesday (8amβ2pm) is quieter and more relaxed.
-Fridays have Eumundi Square only (7:30amβ2pm).
-The Pavilion is open most days of the week.
+Saturday is the biggest day (7am–2pm) — arrive by 7:30am for parking and fresh produce.
+Wednesday (8am–2pm) is quieter with easier parking, preferred by locals.
+Fridays have Eumundi Square only (7:30am–2pm).

 Parking

-Free street parking on Napier Road and surrounds (check time limits β 15 min on market days).
+Free street parking on Napier Road and surrounds (check time limits — 15 min on market days).
 Paid all-day parking at ECCO car park (Napier Rd & Albert St, ~$6) and nearby school lots (~$8).
-Arrive early on Saturdays β it fills fast.
+Arrive early on Saturdays — fills fast.

 Getting There

-20 minutes from Noosa Heads, 30 minutes from Mooloolaba, 30 minutes from Sunshine Coast Airport.
+20 minutes from Noosa Heads, 30 minutes from Mooloolaba.
 Free bus shuttle available from Mooloolaba on market days.
-Tour buses depart from Noosa and Brisbane.
+Guided day tours depart from Noosa and Brisbane including the markets as a stop.

 Payment

 Most stalls accept card and EFTPOS.
-Some smaller vendors are cash only β bring some cash to be safe.
-ATMs available in town.
+Some smaller vendors are cash only — bring some cash to be safe.
+ATMs available in the village.
+Note: many fresh produce stalls are cash-preferred.

 What to Bring

-Comfortable shoes (you'll walk a lot), sun protection, a reusable shopping bag, a cold pack for the car (to keep food fresh), and an appetite.
+Comfortable shoes (you'll walk a lot), sun hat and sunscreen, a reusable shopping bag, a cold pack for the car to keep food fresh, and an appetite.
 Dogs welcome on a leash.

 Insider Tips

-Start at the far end of the Original Markets and work back towards Memorial Drive to avoid the initial crowds.
-Leave Eumundi Square till last.
+Start at the far end of the Original Markets and work back towards Memorial Drive to avoid initial crowds.
 Try the Tibetan MoMos and the freshly squeezed Eumundi juice (a 43-year institution).
-Chat with stallholders β they love sharing their stories.
+Chat with stallholders — they love sharing their stories.

 Frequently Asked Questions

-No β entry is completely free.
+No — entry is completely free to all precincts.
 You only pay for what you buy.
-Some parking is free (time-limited), and paid all-day parking is available from around $6β8.
+Some parking is free (time-limited), and paid all-day parking is available from around $6–8.

-Plan for at least 2β3 hours to explore all precincts.
-Many visitors spend a half-day β browsing, eating, listening to music, and chatting with stallholders.
-There's a lot to see across the five precincts.
+Plan for at least 2–3 hours to explore all precincts.
+Many visitors spend a half-day — browsing, eating, listening to music, and chatting with stallholders.
+With five precincts there is genuinely a lot to see.

-Saturday is the bigger day with more stalls and a livelier atmosphere β best for the full experience.
-Wednesday is significantly quieter with easier parking and a more relaxed pace β preferred by locals and those who dislike crowds.
+Saturday is the bigger day with more stalls and a livelier atmosphere — best for the full experience.
+Wednesday is significantly quieter with easier parking and a more relaxed pace, preferred by locals.
 Both days offer all five precincts.
 Friday (Eumundi Square only) is the quietest option.

 Absolutely.
 There's a playground at Caplick Park (next to Parkside), school holiday programs like ukulele workshops, pony rides, face painting, and endless food options for kids.
-Dogs are welcome on a leash β water bowls are available at several stalls.
+Dogs are welcome on a leash throughout the markets.

 Eumundi is a 20-minute drive southwest from Noosa Heads via the Noosa-Eumundi Road.
 Free bus transfers run from Mooloolaba on market days, and guided day tours depart from Noosa and Brisbane.
 The address is Memorial Drive, Eumundi QLD 4562.

-Don't eat breakfast before you go β you'll want room.
-Local favourites include Tibetan MoMos, French crΓͺpes, German bratwurst with sauerkraut, stone-baked pizza, and Japanese gyoza.
+Don't eat breakfast before you go — you'll want room.
+Local favourites include Tibetan MoMos, French crêpes, German bratwurst with sauerkraut, stone-baked pizza, and Japanese gyoza.
 For sweets, try the gluten-free cinnamon donuts.
 Eumundi Fresh Juice has been running for over 43 years.
-Artisan cheese and local macadamias make great take-home treats.
+Artisan cheese and local macadamias make brilliant take-home treats.

 More Sunshine Coast Adventures